omar-polo/plakar.io/content/docs/main/quickstart/_index.md

 Plakar has been designed to make it easy to synchronize repositories across multiple locations.
 Let's create another repository on my remote NAS over SFTP and synchronize it with the local one: it should not take more than a couple of minutes.

-{{% notice title="What is SFTP?" style="grey" icon="circle-question" %}}
+{{% notice title="What is SFTP?" style="grey" icon="circle-question" expanded="true"%}}
 SFTP is the Secure File Transfer Protocol that comes with OpenSSH.
 {{% /notice %}}

-This can be done by creating a new repository there, with its own passphrase:
+> This can be done by creating a new repository there, with its own passphrase:

 ```bash
 $ plakar at sftp://gilles@nas.plakar.io/var/backups create